-At 9:12 p.m. on March 23, 1989, the Exxon Valdez departed from Prince William Sound, Alaska.
-There were several people in charge of the ship.
-The pilot William Murphy, the captain Joe Hazelwood and the helmsmen Harry Claar all were challenged to steer the 986 ft. ship — carrying 53,094,510 gallons of oil — through the Valdez Narrows.
-Navigating through the Valdez Narrows is exceptionally challenging because of the Bligh Reef, which makes the narrows just 500 ft. wide.
-That night the Exxon Valdez came across an iceberg, so Captain Hazelwood ordered the helmsmen to turn the ship out of the shipping lanes and around the iceberg.
-Later that evening the wheelhouse was turned over to Third Mate Gregory Cousins and Helmsman Robert Kagan.
+That night, the Exxon Valdez came across icebergs, so the captain ordered the helmsmen to turn the ship out of the shipping lanes and around the icebergs.
+Later that evening the wheelhouse was turned over to the third mate and a different helmsman.
 They were given specific instructions to turn the ship back into the shipping lanes at a certain point to avoid the reef.
-However, due to reasons unknown at this time, the helmsmen did not steer the vessel back to the channel, and at 12:04 a.m. on March 24, the Exxon Valdez ran aground on Bligh Reef, spilling10.8 million gallons into Price William Sound.
+However, due to reasons unknown, the helmsmen did not steer the vessel back to the channel, and at 12:04 AM on March 24, the Exxon Valdez ran aground on Bligh Reef, spilling 10.8 million gallons of oil into Prince William Sound.

 Effects of the Spill

-It is estimated that 10.8 million gallons of oil leaked from the Exxon Valdez — enough oil to fill 125 Olympic sized swimming pools.
-The spill is the largest spill ever in the United States.
-Oil covered about 1,300 miles of shoreline, with 200 miles heavily covered and 1,100 lightly covered.
+It is estimated that 10.8 million gallons of oil leaked from the Exxon Valdez—enough oil to fill 125 Olympic-sized swimming pools.
+The spill is the largest ever in the U.S. Oil covered about 1,300 miles of shoreline, with 200 miles heavily covered and 1,100 lightly covered.
 The impact of an oil spill of this magnitude is tremendous.
-Exxon has paid $2.1 billion to clean up the spill, but the effects are still being felt today.
-The ecological impacts are impossible to know because the effects of the spill will still be felt for many years to come.
+Exxon paid $2.1 billion to clean up the spill, but the effects are still being felt today.
+The ecological impacts are impossible to know because the effects last a long time.
 It is estimated, however, that the oil spill killed 250,000 seabirds, 2,800 sea otters, 300 harbor seals, 250 bald eagles 22 killer whales and billions of salmon and herring eggs.
-Today 10 years later, only two of the 23 species that were injured by the spill have recovered.
+Ten years later, only two of the 23 species injured by the spill have recovered.

-During clean up of the Exxon Valdez oil spill, environmental engineers worked to develop methods that could prove helpful in such a large disaster.
+During cleanup of the Exxon Valdez oil spill, environmental engineers developed methods that could prove helpful in similar large disasters.
 They tried traditional mechanical methods: backhoes to sift through sand covered with oil-soaked soil and high pressure hot and cold water treatments to wash the oil off the shore to be scooped up by skimmers or adsorbed by adsorbent material.
 Additionally, they used the uncommon method of bioremediation: adding fertilizer to the beaches to promote the growth of bacteria that can degrade the oil.
 During the Exxon Valdez oil spill clean up, environmental engineers learned a lot and optimized many processes.
-The use of bioremediation, for example, was not commonly used before Exxon Valdez oil spill, and now it is used for many different applications.
-Conversely, the use of hot water treatment was very common before the Exxon Valdez oil spill.
-However, during the Valdez clean up, they found that hot water treatment actually did more damage then good, because it harmed many of the small organisms living in the water.
+The use of bioremediation, for example, was not commonly used before this oil spill, and now is used for many different applications.
+Conversely, the use of hot water treatment was very common before this oil spill.
+However, during the Valdez cleanup, they found that hot water did more damage then good, because it harms the small water organisms.

 biodegradation: The use of microorganisms that digest oil as a means of cleaning up oil spills.